symbiote/silverstripe-seed/README.md

 ### [Listing Page](https://github.com/nyeholt/silverstripe-listingpage/)

-This provides a page across your site/s to display arbitrary listings.
+This provides a page to display arbitrary listings.

 ### [Mediawesome](https://github.com/nglasl/silverstripe-mediawesome/)

-This provides dynamic media holders and pages across your site/s with customisable attributes, such as blogs and news.
+This provides dynamic media holders and pages with customisable attributes, such as blogs and news.

 ### [Metadata](https://github.com/silverstripe-australia/silverstripe-metadata/)